lifechurch/k8s-deploy-helper/README.md

 * SCALE_CPU (Production Only): 60 - CPU usage at which autoscaling occurs

-* PDB_MIN (Production Only): 50% - minAvailable percentage.
+* PDB_MIN (Production Only): 50% - Minimum available percentage

 * PORT: 5000 - The port your app listens on

-* PROBE_URL: / - The URL that will get hit for readiness probe.
+* PROBE_URL: / - The URL that will get hit for readiness probe

-* LIVENESS_PROBE: /bin/true - The command used for the liveness probe.
+* LIVENESS_PROBE: /bin/true - The command used for the liveness probe

 ### Other (workers)

 To set variables for your other runtimes specified in the Procfile, you can create variables with this pattern.
 For example, let's say you have a worker that's named ```worker``` in your Procfile and you want to assign 2 CPU to each pod, you would set a variable named ```worker_LIMIT_CPU``` to ```2```.

 Variables you can set to control your worker stages are listed below, along with their default values.
 We'll refer to the name of your stage as ${1}.

 ```
   ${1}_LIMIT_CPU: 1